 Allowed values:

-“vector” — Compute vector-based features
+“vector” — Include vector-based feature profiles

 items (array of objects, required, min items: 1, max items: 10) — Input peptide sequences: